Royal N. Baker: Biography

 Baker was born in Corsicana, Texas, in 1918, where he graduated from high school in 1936.
 He received his Bachelor of Science degree in industrial arts from North Texas State Teachers College in 1941.
 He began his military career as an aviation cadet at Hicks Field, Texas, in June 1941, and graduated from flight training in January 1942 with a commission as second lieutenant in the U.S. Army Air Forces (USAAF).
 He then attended USAAF Observer School at Brooks Field, Texas.

 In March 1942 he joined the 308th Fighter Squadron of the 31st Fighter Group at New Orleans, Louisiana, and went with the group to Atcham Army Air Forces Station, England, in June 1942, the first American fighter group to reach England.
 The group was subsequently equipped with British Supermarine Spitfire aircraft and Aug.
 19, 1942, participated in the historic Dieppe Raid.
 Three months later, the group moved to North Africa, where General Baker piloted the British fighter in air operations over Algeria, Tunisia, and Sicily.
-For his aerial combat achievements, General Baker was awarded the Distinguished Flying Cross and the Air Medal with 16 oak leaf clusters.
+For his aerial combat achievements, Baker was awarded the Distinguished Flying Cross and the Air Medal with 16 oak leaf clusters.

 In November 1943 Baker was assigned as flight commander with the 493rd Fighter Squadron, 48th Fighter Group, at Tullahoma, Tenn.
 Early in 1944, he went to the European Theater of Operations with the group which was assigned to the Ninth Air Force.
 He flew P-47 Thunderbolt aircraft in the campaigns of Air Offensive, Europe; Normandy; and Rhineland.
 He was awarded the Silver Star for gallantry in action and also received an oak leaf cluster to the Distinguished Flying Cross.
 By the end of his second European tour of duty, he had flown a total of 523 hours on 272 combat missions in British Spitfire and Thunderbolt fighter aircraft.

 Baker returned to the United States in December 1944 and served for a year as assistant director and director of fighter pilot training units.
 He was relieved from active duty in November 1945.

 In July 1947 Baker reentered active duty and was named commander of the 115th Army Air Forces Base Unit at Stewart Field, N.Y.
 In December 1947 he was transferred to Mitchel Air Force Base, N.Y., as commander of the 2nd Fighter Squadron, 52d Fighter Group, and became group operations officer.
 He next attended the Air Command and Staff School, Maxwell Air Force Base, Alabama.
 In October 1950 he was transferred to McGuire Air Force Base, N.J., as director of operations and training for the 52nd All-Weather Wing and later was commander of the 52nd Fighter Interceptor Group.
 When the 52nd Wing was reorganized, he was appointed director of operations of the 4709th Air Defense Wing.